 Receiving financial support from both parents is designed to provide the child with the absolute best foundation to grow up on.
 Despite the well-intended nature of child support statutes, it is not always so easily collected.
 That is why it is crucial to understand the ins and outs of Illinois child support enforcement.

-In an ideal scenario, the non-residential parent would willingly and honestly pay the residential parent 20% of his or her net income each month.
+In an ideal scenario, the non-custodial parent would willingly and honestly pay the custodial parent 20% of his or her net income each month.
 He or she would also be vigilant in notifying the other party of any pay increases or decreases.

-In the event of an increase, the non-residential parent would voluntarily pay an increased amount without court intervention.
+In the event of a pay increase, the non-custodial parent would voluntarily pay an increased amount without court intervention.
 Similarly, with a pay decrease, he or she would make the best faith effort to keep child support payments consistent in the amount and date sent and would otherwise make arrangements to retro pay.

 Unfortunately, we do not live in a perfect world where people always strive to do what is right to benefit their child or children.
 Illinois child support enforcement was created to assist in bringing financial relief to the residential parent and enforce regulations to the non-abiding party.

 Depending upon what county you live in, child support enforcement is either handled through the Attorney General’s Office or the State’s Attorney’s Office.
-Cook, DuPage, DeKalb, Kane and Lake Counties are all handled by the State’s Attorney’s Office.
+Cook County, DuPage County, DeKalb County, Kane County, and Lake County are all handled by the State’s Attorney’s Office.

-If you have any questions as to what jurisdiction your county falls under, please seek the assistance of a family law attorney.
+If you have any questions as to what jurisdiction your county falls under, please seek the assistance of an attorney.

 ILSDU: How Child Support Enforcement Can Work for YOU